muskanmandil/contact-app/README.md

 This Contact Management App is a simple yet efficient application to manage contacts.
 Users can add, edit, and delete contact details using an intuitive UI built with Material-UI.
 The app uses a Node.js backend with a MongoDB database to store and manage contact information.

+I have hosted the application here on https://contact-app.vercel.app

 ## Setup Instructions

 ### Prerequisites